Driving lessons in Walthamstow

 There are three test centres in and around Walthamstow:

-Whether you’re after manual or automatic driving lessons in Walthamstow, we’ve got you covered!
+__You can have manual or automatic driving lessons in Walthamstow

 It’s always worth having a think which would suit you best - manual or automatic?
 A manual licence qualifies you to drive both manual and automatics, whereas an automatic licence restricts you to the latter.
 However, there’s less to get your head around in an automatic, so you could end up passing faster.